People's Committee of North Korea

 Established on 21 February 1947 as the successor of the de facto provisional government of the Provisional People's Committee of North Korea, the provisional government was pro-Soviet and ideologically communist.
 It functioned alongside the Soviet Civil Administration, which served in an advisory role to the provisional government.
-The committee oversaw the transition towards a people's democratic state in the Soviet-occupied northern Korea known as the Democratic People’s Republic of Korea, which was established on 9 September 1948.
+The committee oversaw the transition from Soviet occupation in northern Korea to the Democratic People’s Republic of Korea, which was established on 9 September 1948.

 Organization

 The People's Committee of North Korea was organized during the first session of the People's Assembly of North Korea held on 21–22 February 1947.
-The session decided to transfer the power of the Provisional People's Committee of North Korea to the People's Committee of North Korea, and elected Kim Il-sung as its chairman based on the proposal of the Democratic National United Front head Choe Yong-gon.
+The session decided to transfer the power of the Provisional People's Committee of North Korea to the People's Committee of North Korea, and elected Kim Il Sung as its chairman based on the proposal of the Democratic National United Front head Choe Yong-gon.

-The People's Assembly gave authorization to Kim Il-sung to organize the People's Committee.
+The People's Assembly gave authorization to Kim Il Sung to organize the People's Committee.